 Where applicable, the map or charts show the latest year for which we have information.
 You can select a different year, or all years.
 If you choose “All”, please be patient — it takes a while to retrieve the data.

 Also, click on the picture at right to read an article from Bicycling magazine on one simple thing we as advocates are doing to drive the discussion about a good number of cycling crashes.
 In many cases the motorists are not charged because the responding officer(s) considered the crash an “accident”.
 Rarely is that the case.
 Sometimes it is the cyclist’s fault, and as a cyclist, you do bear the same responsibilities as vehicles to obey all traffic laws.
-Disproportionately, though, motorists are often not charged, even when the evidence says otherwise.
+Disproportionately, though, motorists are often not charged, even when the evidence says otherwise, and those charged are often not convicted.